HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialbutton.md

 ### <a id="properties-fontautoscalingenabled"/>**FontAutoScalingEnabled**

 Determines whether or not the font of this entry should scale automatically according to the operating system settings.
-Default value is true.
  This is a bindable property.

 Property type: [Boolean](https://learn.microsoft.com/en-us/dotnet/api/system.boolean)<br>

+Default value: True

 Remarks: Typically this should always be enabled for accessibility reasons.